henriquehbr/area51/README.md

 > Monorepo for personal bleeding-edge experiments and mad science

 > **Disclaimer:** All projects contained on this monorepo are practical implementations of hypothesis that should be considered as experimental and by no means be considered safe or stable for a production scenario, their API might change at any time without any prior notice

+### Concept

+In short, this repo is divided into branches, each branch in a completely unrelated project (also referred internally as "subject"), where i test shower thoughts and some other random ideas, might include some fanciful stuff